u1i/bambleweeny/GettingStarted.md

 Now we have a user account and can create resources (admin can have resources as well, but why would you do such a thing?):

+So first, we need to login with that new user:

+`curl -X POST "http://localhost:8080/auth/token?raw" -H 'Content-Type: application/json' -d '{ "username": "me@privacy.net", "password": "changeme"}'`

+Copy the output again and replace `TOKEN` in the following command with the token we received:

-`curl -X POST http://localhost:8080/resources -H "Authorization: Bearer $token" -H 'Content-Type: application/json' -d '{ "content": "lorem ipsum" }'`
+`curl -X POST http://localhost:8080/resources -H "Authorization: Bearer TOKEN" -H 'Content-Type: application/json' -d '{ "content": "lorem ipsum" }'`

 > {"info": "created", "id": "145a6f04-6775-4479-9832-e082f91ae7dd"}